jaeyson/ex_typesense/README.md

   scheme: "https"
 ```

-#### Option 2: Dynamic connection using an Ecto schema
+#### Option 2: Set credentials from a map

 > By default you don't need to pass connections every
 > time you use a function, if you use "Option 1" above.

-You may have a `Connection` Ecto schema in your app and want to pass your own creds dynamically.
+You may have a `Connection` Ecto schema in your app and want to pass your own creds dynamically:

 ```elixir
 defmodule MyApp.Credential do